Brighter, cleaner, cooler, and more energy efficient lighting

 What are LEDs?

-LED stands for light emitting diode.
-It was first developed in 1962 which generates light through the movement of electrons through a semiconductor material.
-Even though LEDs have long been in use in the electronics industry as indicator lights, only in the last decade have they been utilized for general illumination purposes.
+LED stands for Light Emitting Diode, first developed in 1962, an LED generates light in a quantum well by the movement of electrons through a semiconductor material.
+Even though LEDs have long been in use in the electronics industry as indicator lights, only in the last decade have they been utilized for general illumination purposes due to a breakthrough by Professor Nakashima in Japan first to help commercialize blue emitting laser diodes based on a quantum well using Gallium-Nitride.

-LEDs are part of a family of lighting technologies called Solid-State lighting (SSL), and is most commonly seen in the form of Light Emitting Diodes (LEDs), when applied efficiently can revolutionize the efficiency, appearance, and quality of lighting as we know it.
+Solid-State lighting (SSL) is most commonly seen in the form of Light Emitting Diodes (LEDs), when applied efficiently can revolutionize the efficiency, appearance, and quality of lighting as we know it.

-The term "solid state" refers commonly to light emitted by solid-state electroluminescence, as opposed to incandescent bulbs (which use thermal radiation) or fluorescent tubes.
-Compared to incandescent lighting, SSL creates visible light with reduced heat generation or parasitic energy dissipation.
-Most common "white" LEDs convert blue light from a solid-state device to white light spectrum using photoluminescence, the same principle used in conventional fluorescent tubes.
+The term "solid state" refers commonly to light emitted by solid-state electroluminescence, as opposed to incandescent bulbs (which use thermal radiation) or fluorescent tubes that create high intensity UV in a mercury vapor atmosphere.
+Compared to incandescent lighting, SSL creates visible light more efficiently with reduced heat generation.
+ActiveLED SSL is environmentally safe as it does not contain mercury.

 For example, an incandescent or compact fluorescent (CFL) bulb inside of a recessed can will waste about half of the light that it produces, while a recessed down light with LEDs only produces light where it’s needed, in the room below.

-• Incandescent bulbs create light by passing electricity through a metal filament until it becomes so hot that it glows to create light.
-Incandescent bulbs therefore release 90% of their energy as heat.
+Incandescent bulbs create light by passing electricity through a metal filament until it becomes so hot that it glows to create light.
+Incandescent bulbs therefore release more than 90% of their energy as heat.

-• In a compact fluorescent lamp (CFL), an electric current is driven through a tube containing gases.
-This reaction produces ultraviolet light that gets transformed into visible light by the fluorescent coating on the inside of the tube.
+In a compact fluorescent lamp (CFL), an electric current is driven through a tube containing mercury vapor and other noble gases.
+Gas-discharge exitation produces ultraviolet light that gets transformed into visible light by the fluorescent coating on the inside of the tube.
 A CFL therefore releases about 80% of its energy as heat.

 What is "White Light"?